mauro7inf/offtonic-audioplayer/README.md

+## AudioComponentProcessor < AudioWorkletProcessor

+This is the base class for the custom processors that drive `AudioWorkletNode`s in Offtonic Audioplayer.
+It provides some common interfaces to reduce boilerplate and process parameters, which function sort of like properties except that their descriptors are actually part of the WebAudio API, and they represent `AudioParam`s that are constructed in native code that you don't yourself get to touch.
+The `outputs` array comes filled with `0`'s that you can replace with something else if you want to actually output any data, but `AudioComponentProcessor` doesn't populate that array with anything, so you should consider this an abstract class and subclass it to do what you want instead.

+Note that if you want to directly use a processor, any processor, you need to call `registerProcessor(<processorName>, <processorClass>)`, generally right after the class definition.
+Also, these processors need to be in their own file since they live in a different global scope.
+That global scope has `sampleRate` as an available constant, so the sample rate is always available (in frames per second, usually 44100).
+Since the processors are registered with the global audio context's `AudioWorklet`, there's no need to add these processors to the `classRegistry`, especially since they aren't `Component`s.

+### Class Fields

+#### `newParameterDescriptors` — *array of `ParameterDescriptor`-like objects* — `[]`
+See the WebAudio API docs for the fields in a `ParameterDescriptor` object.
+These descriptors are used to create the `AudioParam`s used by the `AudioWorkletProcessor`.
+When the `parameterDescriptors` class field is read, the objects in this array get added to the superclass's `parameterDescriptors` to create this class's `parameterDescriptors`.

+#### `parameterDescriptors` — *array of `ParameterDescriptor`-like objects* — `[]`
+See the WebAudio API docs for the fields in a `ParameterDescriptor` object.
+This field, actually a static getter, is part of `AudioWorkletProcessor` and is fundamental to how it gets set up.
+The parameters described get built into `AudioParam` objects to which you can connect `AudioNode`s and set values and such.
+The getter checks if `generatedParameterDescriptors` is an own property of this class, and if not, it calls `generateParameterDescriptors()`, which saves the result, and this getter returns it.
+You should not need to override this.
+Note that it is an array, not an object like `Component.propertyDescriptors`.
+This is a requirement of the WebAudio API.

+### Class Methods

+#### `generateParameterDescriptors()`
+Parses the `newParameterDescriptors` field, copies the superclass's `parameterDescriptors` field, and adds the new descriptors to the copied list.
+This gets called automatically the first time the system tries to get `parameterDescriptors` on this class; you should not need to override this either (or call it directly).

+### Constructor

+The constructor takes an `<options>` argument, which contains information necessary for setting up the processor; this `<options>` object is created in the `getProcessorOptions()` method of `AudioComponent`.
+It also sets up the `port` of the `AudioWorkletProcessor` to call `receiveMessage()` when a message is received.

+### Instance Fields

+#### `inputs` — *array of arrays of arrays of numbers* — default value: `null`
+The `process()` method is called automatically; when it runs, its `<inputs>` argument is saved as this instance field for convenience.

+#### `parameters` — *object where the keys are parameter names and the values are arrays of numbers* — default value: `null`
+The `process()` method is called automatically; when it runs, its `<parameters>` argument is saved as this instance field for convenience.

+### Instance Methods

+#### `process(<inputs>, <outputs>, <parameters>)` — *boolean*
+See the WebAudio API docs.
+This method is the method that actually does work in an `AudioWorkletProcessor`; you should never call it yourself.
+Its return value is whether the node should be dismantled if there are no connections to the node; in this class it returns `true`.
+Well, actually, what this method does is to save the `<inputs>` and `<parameters>` to their respective instance fields and return `_process(<outputs>)`, which returns `true`.  `<inputs>` and `<outputs>` are audio buffers: arrays where the number of elements is the number of inputs and outputs, respectively, for the node.
+Each element is itself an array corresponding to each input or output, and the elements of those arrays are the individual channels of the input or output.
+Each channel is itself an array containing a number of numbers (usually 128) representing the sample at each audio frame for that channel.
+This method is intended to fill the `<outputs>` array with numbers that get sent to the destination (and if that destination is the speakers, they should be between `-1` and `1` or there will be distortion).
+The `<outputs>` array is supposed to come pre-initialized with `0`'s everywhere, representing silence.
+The `<parameters>` input is an object whose keys are the parameter names and whose values are arrays containing either 1 number or enough numbers to fill each frame (usually 128); you can read those with `getParameter()`.
+You're generally supposed to override `process()` in `AudioWorkletProcessor` subclasses, but I'm using that override in `AudioComponentProcessor` to pass in the `<inputs>` and `<parameters>` to the instance fields, so don't override this one and override `_process()` instead.

+#### `_process<outputs>` — *boolean* — `true`
+Returns `true` and does nothing else.
+You should override this if you want to, say, actually populate the `<outputs>` array (whose structure is described above in `process()`).

+#### `getParameter(<paramName>, <frame>)` — *number*
+Assumes that the `parameters` field has been filled with the parameters for the current audio buffer.
+It looks for the value stored under the key `<paramName>`, which should be an array containing either one number or one number for each audio frame (usually 128); if it's the former, return that number; if the latter, returns the number at frame `<frame>`.

+#### `receiveMessage(<messageEvent>)`
+Does nothing in this class.
+Override if you want to respond to messages sent over the `port`; data is included in `<messageEvent>.data`.
+To send a message yourself, call `this.port.postMessage()` with your message, but remember that object get copied via structured clone so functions can't be sent over.

 ## Playable < AudioComponent < Component

 The `Playable` subclass of `AudioComponent` provides some basic mechanics for playing and stopping a sound.
 A sound does not play itself; rather, a `Player` instance plays it.
 The `Playable` class provides `play()` and `stop()` methods to the `Playable` itself that simply call their `player` so that instead of something like `player.play(playable)` you can call `playable.play()`.
 You should never instantiate a `Playable`, though, since `Playable` is intended to be an abstract class that doesn't actually *do* anything.